Hiking Potato Chip Rock via Mount Woodson in San Diego

 It’s 3.7 miles one way to the top.
 The trail starts easy with a downhill around Lake Poway to reach the hills.

 At 0.7 miles, it then becomes a moderate incline until about halfway to the top.
 After the junction with Warren Trail, the trail becomes more rocky.
-Don’t forget to look back, the views get better and better!
+Don’t forget to turn around, the views just keep getting better as you climb!

 Potato Chip Rock is a thin, slanted rock formation that extends over the edge of the mountain.
 It has become a popular spot for photos, with hikers posing on the thin “chip-like” structure.
 Hikers can stand, sit, or even jump atop this unique formation perched on the mountain’s edge if you have enough patience to wait for your turn!